 The Wider Loch Linnhe System model used for screening modelling has been compared against various sources of observed current meter data.
-This comparison indicates that the model provides a good description of the physical processes in the vicinity of the proposed site.
+This comparison indicates that the model provides a fairly poor description of the physical processes in the vicinity of the proposed site.
+This means the screening model output will be treated with caution, and other data will also be considered when determining likely risks.